Ceici92/CeciliasPortofolio/content/portfolio/Arteria.md

 - **New Icons:**

-I also created new icons on Photoshop and Illustrator, to create more representative widgets.
+**I created new icons on Photoshop and Illustrator, to create more representative widgets.**
 For example, I created the pins' icons on the map widget, to enable the user to recognize what kind of sensors are on this specific site or area.

 ![Prototypes](https://ceici92.github.io/CeciliasPortofolio/img/Arteria/Widgets/Hand-madeIcons.JPG)